kaiokendev/kaiokendev.github.io/context.md

 ```
 It turns out this also failed to extrapolate for me despite the loss converging.
 Again, I might have broken my training code somehow, since it feels like it should work.

+EDIT (6/25/2023): [Kiyono et al. 2021](https://aclanthology.org/2021.emnlp-main.266/) proposed a similar scheme for absolute position embedding and show that it outperforms APE on long sequences.

 ### Log-n Scaling

 I tried with log-n scaling.
 After implementing `log(n)` scaling, the length generalization improved dramatically, but it still was not perfect.
 At least, this seems to imply the score destablization contributes greatly.
 The following is an attempted story continuation with 2800 tokens of context on a LLaMa 13B LoRA (rank 16) trained on ~1000 samples (~500 3072-token samples).
 The model generated ~+320 tokens: